aws-amplify/docs/ios/api-apigw.md

 5. Select all the files under `generated-src` folder of your application's root folder and add them to your project.

 6. Next, set the bridging header for Swift in your project settings.
-Double-click your project name in the Xcode Project Navigator, choose the Build Settings tab and search for  :guilabel:`Objective-C Bridging Header`.
+Double-click your project name in the Xcode Project Navigator, choose the Build Settings tab and search for  `Objective-C Bridging Header`.
 Enter `generated-src/Bridging_Header.h`

 	This is needed because the AWS generated code has some Objective-C code which requires bridging to be used for Swift.